 Arizona State University Men’s Ice Hockey – ASU’s men’s ice hockey team became a Division 1 program in 2015.
 They play their home games in the same arena (Jobing.com) as the Coyotes do.
 This provides another alternative for hockey fans to spend their time at.
 With the lack of success the Coyotes have had, hockey fans may be looking for something new, and the next best alternative for high-end hockey is the Sun Devils of Arizona State.

 Industry and Competitors

-three separate occasions.
-If the organization chooses to stay in Glendale, it must do a better job of attracting fans and gross revenue.
-If the team does, in fact, decide to relocate then they would have to try to keep as many of the loyal fans Glendale had, along with building new fans and relationships in their new designated city.
-The new General Manager John Chyka is a professional statistician and was brought in to have the best bang for your buck players on the ice while still competing to win.
-This is a challenge because he is not going to bring is the household name fan favorites around the world because those players generally get overpaid.
-The reason they get overpaid is because those types of players generate more revenue, as the fans pay to watch those prestigious players play.
-While you are saving money by only having players worth their salary, you take away from the fan enjoyment and lose fans because they do not have a favorite player to watch and follow.
+If the organization chooses to stay in Glendale, it must do a better job of attracting fans and raising gross revenue.
+If the team does, in fact, decide to relocate, then they would have to try to keep as many of the loyal fans Glendale as possible, while building a new fan base and new working relationships in their new designated city.
+The new General Manager John Chyka is a professional statistician and was brought in to have the best “bang for your buck players” on the ice while still competing to win (Gaines, 2016).
+This is a challenge because it is difficult to get household names in the door for less than what they’re currently being paid.
+The reason they get overpaid is because those types of players generate more revenue, as fans will pay more to see the greatest athletes on earth playing in their backyard (Gaines, 2016).
+Unfortunately, a program is less likely to do well at a lower budget and without star players because it generally takes away from the fan enjoyment.

 Recommendation #1: Relocation